mmtk/mmtk-core/README.md

 MMTk is also tested with the VM bindings we are maintaining by running standard test/benchmark suites for the VMs.
 For details, please refer to each VM binding repository.

+## Supported Rust versions

+As a research project, MMTk is quite aggressive in following the latest releases of the Rust toolchain.
+The minimum supported Rust version (MSRV) is "N-1", that is, one minor version before the latest stable Rust release.
+For example, if the latest Rust stable release is "1.61.2", then the MSRV will be "1.60.0".

+MMTk has a six-week release cycle, roughly the same as Rust itself.
+We bump the MSRV version *after* every release of MMTk core.
+This gives users (including bindings) a six-week grace period to update their supported Rust versions.

+Note, however, that our MSRV policy may change in the future when MMTk reaches a stable state.

 ## Contributing to MMTk

 Thank you for your interest in contributing to MMTk.
 We appreciate all the contributors.
 Generally you can contribute to MMTk by either